lisnayk/laravel-customer-domain/README.md

 Copy and paste example config to .env file

-Install and configure local Wirecard DNS Server or add several records to you local host file
+Install and configure local Wildcard DNS Server or add several records to you local host file

 ```shell
 # other host files records ...